taktsun/dissimilarity-for-ESM-data/README.md

 	- At least 1 value is >0

 # Using an existing dataset

+If you want to use your own dataset, replace read_sav('https://osf.io/download/w8y33/') with read_sav('yourdata.sav'), read.csv('yourdata.csv'), or anything similar.

 	# Using Data1.sav from https://osf.io/mxjfh/ (Blanke et al., 2020) as an example:
 		rawdataExternal <- read_sav('https://osf.io/download/w8y33/')